 TMJ surgery is typically considered only as a last option once all other treatment options have been attempted, yet severe pain remains.
 There are three types of TMJ surgery, each addressing different TMJ symptoms and complexities.

 - Arthrocentesis: A minor procedure performed in the office, often under local anesthesia.
-This type of surgery is recommended for those who experience a jaw that suddenly locks in the closed position.
+This type of surgery is recommended for those who experience a jaw that suddenly locks in a closed position.
 Additionally, it can help reduce TMJ-induced inflammation.
 For this procedure, sterile fluids are inserted into the affected joint, washing out the joint.
 In some cases, a surgical instrument may be used to remove scar tissue or dislodge an out-of-place disc.

 - Arthroscopy: While under general anesthesia, a surgeon will make a small incision in front of the ear and insert a small, thin instrument that allows them to see the TMJ.
 Depending on your case, the surgeon may then realign the disc or remove inflamed tissue.